Allan Gray Stable Fund

 This is a way of reporting the return earned over a period as a percentage per year.
 Although the figure stated implies that the same percentage return was delivered every year, the actual return in each year may have been more or less than the reported figure, depending on the unit trust’s volatility.
 Annualised performance reporting simplifies comparison across different time periods and across different types of investments.

 To achieve the Stable Fund’s goal we invest in a mix of assets, including money market instruments, shares, bonds, property and commodities.
-The Stable Fund can invest a maximum of 30% offshore, with an additional 10% allowed for investments in Africa outside of South Africa.
+The Stable Fund can invest a maximum of 45% offshore.
 The offshore portion of the unit trust is typically invested into a mix of unit trusts managed by Orbis Investments, our offshore investment partner.

 The Stable Fund’s mix of assets at any given time is a direct result of its objectives: assets are selected based on where we are finding the best value relative to cash.
 For example, if we are able to find many individual SA-listed shares attractive relative to cash, taking into account its focus on capital preservation, the Stable Fund will have a higher exposure to shares, eventually up to its maximum net equity exposure of 40%.
 On the flipside, the Stable Fund can have zero exposure to shares if we are not able to find any shares to buy that we feel are attractive relative to cash.
 This unit trust is managed to comply with the retirement fund investment limits.